-Learners will be able to develop a broad understanding of recent theories, tools and techniques in different research areas of Mathematics.
-They will be well prepared and competent to apply various Mathematical techniques in a variety of situations.
+Learners will be able to develop a broad understanding of recent theories, tools and techniques in research areas of Mathematics.
+They will be able to be competent to apply various Mathematical techniques in a variety of situations.
 They will be able to independently develop and plan research in various areas of mathematics and allied areas.
-They will be well prepared to avail teaching and research job opportunities in the reputed institutes of India and abroad.